 WHAT YOU CAN DO TO BETTER PROTECT YOUR CALENDAR DATA

-- Review your calendar links in Settings > Sharing to make sure that the links are shared with users of your choice.
-Ensure that they are set up with the appropriate permission levels that are needed.
-Feel free to use or re-use the pre-configured calendar links and modify their access permissions to suit your sharing needs.
+- Periodically review your calendar links in Settings > Sharing to make sure that the links are shared with users of your choice.
+Ensure that they are set up with the appropriate permission levels.
+See how to manage calendar links.

 - If an employee leaves your organization and should no longer have access to your calendar, your can simply delete the link for that employee.
-If that link is shared amongst a group of users, create a new link for those who still need access.
+If that link is shared among a group of users, create a new link for those who still need access.
 Even administrator links can be deleted and new ones created.
 The delete option is available in Settings -> Sharing.
-It’s that simple.
 Learn more about managing calendar links.

-- Enable password protection on your calendar links.
+- Enable password protection for your calendar links.

-- If you have enabled your users to subscribe to iCalendar feeds from your Teamup Calendar and now want to prevent a departing employee from accessing the feeds, you can either delete the calendar link that was shared with that employee previously, or enable password protection on that calendar link.
-All feeds from that link will disappear from the user’s other calendar program where the feed was subscribed from.
+- If you have enabled your users to subscribe to iCalendar feeds from your Teamup Calendar and want to prevent a departing employee from accessing the feeds, you can either disable or delete the calendar link that was shared with that employee previously, or enable password protection on that calendar link.

-- Review who has subscribed to email notifications and daily agendas and from which links in Settings > Notifications.
+- Review who has subscribed to email notifications and daily agenda emails in Settings > Notifications.
 The calendar administrator can subscribe or unsubscribe users if needed.
 Pay attention to the links from which the notification subscriptions were created.
-This is important as the respective links are included in the notification email, which is meant for the user to quickly go to the calendar right from the notification email.
-However, if the subscription was created by mistake from a link that was not intended for that user, such as an administrator link, it means a security risk as the user gains access to the calendar with permissions that are not intended for him or her.
+This is important as the respective links are included in the notification emails.

 For information about server reliability, check out Teamup’s server uptime.